Hibiscus

 There has been some promising research that hibiscus may help lower high blood pressure.
 More studies are needed to confirm this.

 Some research suggests that hibiscus may be helpful in lowering cholesterol.
-One study focused on people with metabolic syndrome.
-This is a cluster of health risks including obesity, high blood sugar, and high blood pressure.
+One study focused on people with metabolic syndrome, which refers to a cluster of health risks including obesity, high blood sugar, and high blood pressure.
 It raises people's risk of heart disease and diabetes.

 In the study, hibiscus extract for people with metabolic syndrome was linked to: